 “Start getting colonoscopies at age 50,” Dr. Fleshman said.
 “It is the best tool we have right now.
 Colonoscopy can save your life.”

 During an annual exam, a primary care physician may perform a digital rectal exam to obtain a stool sample.
 If blood is present in the stool, this may indicate a possible problem.
 A colonoscopy would still be necessary to diagnose colorectal cancer.

 Risk factors for colorectal cancer can include: smoking, family history of colorectal cancer, diet and lifestyle and having ulcerative colitis or Crohn’s disease.

 A sudden change in bowel habits, weight loss, rectal bleeding or constant fatigue could be warning signs, regardless of age.
-Check in with your primary care doctor, as Cathey did.
+Check in with your primary care doctor, just like Cathey did.

 Find a physician nearest you, here.